“Trust your gut feeling!”

-The mucosa under the tongue has plenty of blood vessels which can absorb the supplement right away.
+The mucosa under the tongue has plenty of blood vessels that can absorb the supplement right away.
 Whereas if you take it orally, the supplement passes through the harsh conditions of the digestive tract.
-It becomes less potent and you have to wait for quite a while for its effect.
+It becomes less potent, and you have to wait for quite a while for its effect.

 Doctors say the general recommendation in doses is up to 125 milligrams, four times a day.
 The maximum daily dose is 800 milligrams.
 Most dietary supplements have 500 to 750 milligrams of GABA.

 Are you making enough GABA?
-Dr. David Jockers has a helpful video about the symptoms of low GABA and what you can do about.
+Dr. David Jockers has a helpful video about low GABA symptoms and what you can do about it.
 Listen to him here [34:21]: